therealhalonen/PhishSticks/payloads/ransomware/README.md

 ## What it is

-Simple application made with python and tkinter to demonstrate how an application can encrypt and decrypt your files with extensions {'.txt', '.jpg', '.jpeg', '.png'} in given directory.
+Simple application made with python and tkinter to demonstrate how an application can encrypt and decrypt your files with extensions {'.txt', '.jpg', '.jpeg', '.png'} in the directory it is ran in.

+If combined with the PowerShell script below (or with the Digispark .ino file), the folder encrypted by default is `\[USER]\Documents\`

 Right now the application decrypts all {'.txt', '.jpg', '.jpeg', '.png'} files when user gives up the right password (lihapulla).

 ![270753154-8fb9e882-b990-48cd-add6-309dd09af3be](https://github.com/therealhalonen/PhishSticks/assets/112076418/bee3e9ec-499b-4a0e-af8b-fc5e2c04b4ea)